Neural Controller for Incremental Stability of Unknown Continuous-time Systems: Neural -ISS Control Lyapunov Function

 \subsection{Architecture of neural networks}

 For a ct-CS $\Xi$ as in \eqref{eq:act_system}, the $\delta$-ISS-CLF neural network consists of an input layer with $2n$ neurons, where $n$ is the system dimension, and an output layer with one neuron, signifying the scalar output of the Lyapunov function.
 The network consists of $l_v$ hidden layers, with each hidden layer containing $h_v^i, i \in [1;l_v]$ neurons, where both values are arbitrarily chosen.

-The $\delta$-ISS-CLF is a feed-forward neural network and satisfying the condition (ii) of Definition \ref{def:ISS-Lf} requires the computation of $\frac{\partial V}{\partial x}$, which necessitates a smooth activation function $\varphi(\cdot)$ (for example, Tanh, Sigmoid, Softplus etc.), facilitating derivation of smooth Jacobian values upon differentiation \cite{lutter2019deep}.
+To satisfy the condition (ii) of Definition \ref{def:ISS-Lf}, it requires the computation of $\frac{\partial V}{\partial x}$, which necessitates a smooth activation function $\varphi(\cdot)$ (for example, Tanh, Sigmoid, Softplus, etc.).
 Hence, the resulting Neural network function is obtained by applying the activation function recursively and is denoted by: